 Expertise to inspire you

 You will be taught by experienced, research-active lecturers who boast an international profile in audio engineering and will support you to reach your full potential.
-They include Dr Adam Hill, who also has extensive experience as a live sound engineer, and Dr Bruce Wiggins, who has a particular specialism in ambisonic surround sound systems.
+They include Dr Adam Hill and Jon Burton, who have extensive experience as live sound engineers, and Dr Bruce Wiggins, who has a particular specialism in ambisonic surround sound systems.

 As an MSc student, you will engage with the cutting-edge research being undertaken by our experts.
 Our Entertainment Engineering group hosts the annual Sounds in Space research symposium, which brings leading spatial audio researchers to the University to demonstrate their latest work.